wrutkowska/BSAN6070/CA06/README.md

 ### **K-Means Clustering**

 To determine the optimal number of clusters, I used the Silhouette Method and plotted the silhouette scores for different numbers of clusters.
 I selected the number of clusters with the highest silhouette score, which was 5.
 KMeans clustering with 5 clusters was used to group the customers based on their Annual Income and Spending Score.
 Each cluster was described as follows:
-•	Cluster 0: Relatively high income, medium spending
+•	Cluster 0: Medium income, Medium spending
 •	Cluster 1: High income, Low spending
 •	Cluster 2: Low income, Low spending
 •	Cluster 3: Low income, High spending